 From Year 9 onwards you will read challenging GCSE style texts and develop your analytical and evaluative skills in order to develop an opinion on the characters and themes.
 You will read poetry, study Shakespeare's 'Romeo and Juliet', complete creative writing tasks, compare a range of texts from different centuries and develop your writing skills.
 Spoken language is also a key element of the English Language GCSE and will require you to give a short presentation on a topic of your choice to a small audience.

 Dawn Gillam is an Associate Assistant Headteacher and Head of Department for English.
 She has a BA Hons in Key Stage 2 and 3 Education and English with Qualified Teacher Status and a personal interest in providing students with a love of literature.

-David Fouracre (Head of Media Studies and an English teacher.
-He has a BA Combined Hons, PGCE is particularly interested in the influence of media texts, intercultural communication and individual learning styles.
+David Fouracre is the Head of Media Studies and an English teacher.
+He has a BA Combined Hons, PGCE and is particularly interested in the influence of media texts, intercultural communication and individual learning styles.